Please send any suggestions and comments

 Types of Anxiety Disorders

-From a psychiatric perspective, major types of specific anxiety disorders include, Phobic disorders which include: Specific phobias, Social phobias, and Agrophobia; Obsessive-compulsives disorder
+From a psychiatric perspective, major types of specific anxiety disorders include phobic disorders like agoraphobia; obsessive-compulsive disorder

-(OCD), Post-traumatic stress disorder (PTSD), Acute-stress disorder, Generalized-anxiety disorder (long lasting and low-grade), Panic attacks (which are more acute and dramatic that generalized anxiety disorders), Separation anxiety disorder (a childhood condition).
+(OCD), post-traumatic stress disorder (PTSD), acute-stress disorder, generalized-anxiety disorder (long-lasting and low-grade), Panic attacks (which are more acute and dramatic than generalized anxiety disorders), and separation anxiety disorder (a childhood condition).

-Additionally, Anxiety disorder due to a medical condition and Substance-induced anxiety disorder, are anxiety disorders due to a specific physical cause.
-For anxiety disorders which do not fit the above categories the term, Anxiety disorder not otherwise specified, is used.
+Additionally, Anxiety disorder due to a medical condition and substance-induced anxiety disorder, are anxiety disorders due to a specific physical cause.
+For anxiety disorders that do not fit the above categories, the term “anxiety disorder not otherwise specified,” is used.

 Causes of Anxiety Disorders

 The University of Maryland Medical Center states, "Most people with these disorders seem to have a biological vulnerability to stress, making them especially susceptible to environmental stimuli."

 Environmental stimuli can include:

 Trauma from events such as abuse, victimization, or the death of a loved one

 Anxiety due to personal relationships, marriage, friendship, and divorce